 It has been the Company's policy to preserve a financially strong company that has the capital available to support the growth of existing businesses and make new investments.
 In certain circumstances, the Company will provide loans or guarantees to its operating businesses in which it has significant ownership to further their respective business plans.
-There are no loans or guarantees to operating businesses at June 30, 2018.
 In July 2018, the Company became guarantor to MTV (replacing the previous majority shareholder) for MTV's line of credit with an investment fund in the amount of \$15 million with an annual interest rate of 10%.